Carbohydrates are an essential component of the diet, and many high carb foods offer excellent health benefits.

 Garbanzo beans, or chickpeas, are also legumes.
 They are the primary ingredient of hummus.

-Garbanzo beans are rich in fiber and calcium.
-Study results suggest that they can improve heart health and digestion.
+Garbanzo beans are also rich in fiber and calcium.

 Lentils are high in phosphorus, potassium, calcium, and folate.